caudebert/seqomm/README.md

 ### Welcome to our seqomm project !

-#### Disclaimer: work in progress, some parts of the code are missing
+#### Disclaimer: work in progress, some parts of the code are missing...

 <p align="center">
 <img src="./images/seqomm.png" title="what is this?" alt="Front page